Copywriting · 8 min read

 The baseline: what average looks like

 Across all industries in our dataset, the average open rate was 28.4%.
 B2B lists skew higher (32–38%).
 E-commerce skews lower (18–24%).
-Newsletter lists depend heavily on how engaged the list is — fresh lists with double opt-in averaged 41%.
+Newsletter lists averaged 41% with fresh double opt-in subscribers.

-Curiosity gap
+1. Curiosity gap

 Tease the answer without giving it.
 Works because the brain hates unresolved questions.